Hidden and mystical edinburghHalf day private vehicle tour

 The Balm Well of St Catherine

-We proceed south, stopping off to find the 500-year old stone building which houses another ancient holy well.
+We south, stopping off to find the 500-year old stone building which houses another ancient holy well.
 In this case, the water is naturally tarry, and was used since earliest times as a healing balm for skin conditions of all kinds.

 The Caiy Stane

 Right at the edge of the city, secluded amongst quiet housing, rears perhaps the most ancient object in the whole of Edinburgh – the huge and forbidding Caiy (pronounced Kay) Stane, thought to be as many as 5000 years old, and still retaining great aura and power.
 It has the classic ‘cup and ring’ marks found on many of Scotland’s oldest stone monuments.